Josef3110/stakepool_python_tools/README.md

     --mainnet
 ```

+These additional scripts use cardano-cli and therefore a complete node running in the background is required.

 If you have any questions then please [send me an email](mailto:askJoe@adapool.at).

 If you like the tools provided here - then please support us and stake with ADAAT.